Our Future Path! A plan for a better world!

 With respect to trade, the state governments would want to ensure that goods and services imported to their state meet the same standards as those produced locally.
 Of course, they would be much more limited in what they could do than our national government.
 Nevertheless, they would not want to give imported goods an advantage over locally produced goods, just because another state’s laws were more lenient.

-Within their state, the state government wants to ensure that each county, city, town, or community treats its citizens and businesses fairly and equally.
+Within their state, the state government wants to ensure that each county, city, town, and community treats its citizens and businesses fairly and equally.
 In addition, the state government wants to ensure that the local governments are doing what is needed to safeguard its prosperity and the prosperity of its citizens and the state.
 To that end, the state government would also set some economic goals and create its own framework for meeting those goals.

 Local Governments